Marketing8 min read

 Before you ship the palette, run two checks.
 Will your text be readable on every background it might sit on?
 Will your accent color pass WCAG contrast on a button?
 If the answer to either is no, adjust.

 The most common failure is using a too-bright accent that looks gorgeous on a hero image and unreadable on a button.
-The customer cannot click what they cannot see.
+A neon yellow button with white text is invisible.
+The customer cannot click what they cannot see, and you will never know how many sales you lost because the data just looks like a low conversion rate.
+Accessibility is not a compliance chore here.
+It is the difference between a button that converts and a button that disappears.

 What kills palette consistency

 Drift.
 The fact that on day one you used #1E3A8A as your primary, on day fifty you eyeballed it as #2A4090, and on day one hundred you used #1F3C8D.
 Three different blues.
-The customer cannot tell at first, but the brand starts feeling fuzzy.
+The customer cannot tell at first, but the brand starts feeling fuzzy, and "fuzzy" is exactly the feeling that makes people trust a store a little less without knowing why.

 The shortcut

 Picking a palette from scratch using the steps above is a one hour exercise if you have design instincts.
 If you do not, our free color palette generator produces a full four role palette from a one sentence brand description.
-It picks the primary, the neutral, the accent, the support, and gives you hex codes ready to paste into Figma or your store builder.
+It picks the primary, the neutral, the accent, the support, and gives you hex codes ready to paste into Figma or your store builder, already contrast-aware so you are not shipping invisible buttons.

 Palette pairs tightly with your store name and brand voice.
 A premium navy palette and a chatty playful voice fight each other.
 Lock both at the same time so the system feels coherent.
-Or skip the system building and let Zentrix build the full brand from your idea in one shot.
+Or skip the system building entirely and let Zentrix build the full brand from your idea in one shot.
+You describe the business in plain English and Zentrix turns it into a complete, live e-commerce business in minutes, including the brand, a real store, legal documents, supplier connections, and marketing, with a palette that is consistent across every surface from day one.
+It is free to start.

 Related reading